marlonschlosshauer/marlonschlosshauer.de/src/markdown/blog-signing-and-react-native.md

 description: "To deploy a React Native app to the Play Store developers have to sign it with a key.
 How do you get that key?
 And what do you do if you lose it?"
 ---

-# Signing, React Native and the Play Store

 To deploy their app to the Play Store, developers have to generate a `.keystore` file to sign their release with.
 The [React Native docs](https://reactnative.dev/docs/signed-apk-android) do a good job explaining everything.

 To summarize, as of right now  (Version `0.70` on macOS) all you have to do is: